sfriedowitz/molecule-ssl/README.md

-# SSL for Molecular design
+# SSL for Molecular Design